2019-2020 Calendar Archive

 June 12-15, 2020 INPS Annual Meeting hosted by Sawabi Chapter

 A number of potential summer and fall chapter field trips and meetings are on hold until it is determined that they can be held safely.
-Members will receive emails when information is available.
-Thank you for your support.
-Please contact an officer with your questions or suggestions.

 ***revised*** This field trip will be rescheduled in the fall if possible.